 The temple is located in the heart of Mathura city, making it easily accessible for devotees and tourists alike.

-The Shri Krishna Janmabhoomi Temple is believed to be the exact place where Lord Krishna was born over 5,000 years ago.
-According to Hindu scriptures, Krishna was born inside a prison cell, where his parents Devaki and Vasudeva were held captive by the tyrant king Kansa.
+Shri Krishna Janambhoomi Temple is considered to be the exact place where Lord Krishna was born 5,000 years ago.
+According to Hindu scriptures, Krishna was born inside a prison cell, where his parents Devaki and Vasudev were taken captive by the tyrannical king Kansa.

-The temple complex holds immense spiritual energy as it is the place where the eighth avatar of Lord Vishnu was born to restore dharma (righteousness) and defeat evil forces.
+The temple complex holds immense spiritual energy because it is the place where the eighth incarnation of Lord Vishnu was born to restore religion (righteousness) and defeat evil forces.

-Over the centuries, the temple has been destroyed and rebuilt multiple times.
-Mughal Emperor Aurangzeb demolished the temple in the 17th century and built the Shahi Eidgah Mosque on the site.
-In recent years, there have been legal disputes regarding the land, with Hindu groups seeking to reclaim the full temple site.
+For centuries, the temple has been destroyed several times.
+Mughal Emperor Aurangzeb demolished the temple in the 17th century and built the royal Eidgah Mosque on the site.
+In recent years, there have been legal disputes regarding land, seeking to recover the full temple site with Hindu groups.

 Architectural Features of the Temple